 The team at oVRcome have developed a programme which uses exposure therapy through virtual reality experiences to support those with social anxiety.
 We have also developed a free Social Anxiety Test which delivers a personalised report to see where you are at.
 Why not take it today and begin your journey to managing the effects it can have on us all?

 Cognitive-behavioral therapy has emerged as one of the most useful tools when it comes to social phobias.
 This may be as the emphasis is on changing thinking patterns, understanding individual responses to situations, as well as modifying behaviours in a manageable fashion.
 The emphasis is on helping the patient face and become desensitised to the stimuli of social situations that cause them the most trouble.
 Ultimately, it will also support them in processing those feelings of guilt and shame which are understandably connected to social anxiety disorder.

 As researchers continue to work on the links between social anxiety and internalised feelings such as guilt and shame, it is clear to us that the complexities of the condition run deeper than simply avoiding social situations.
 Those emotions are challenging to come to terms with at the best of times, let alone for someone with a heightened anxiety.
 And as we know that the rates are higher in those with the disorder, it is safe to say that we would do well to push for more support to be available for those who need it most in this area.

 Social anxiety disorder has come a long way since the early days of someone being labelled as “shy”.
-In an earlier post to our blog, I took a look at the developments of the research, definition and treatment of social anxiety, and how it is shaping society’s perception today.
-You can read the article here.
+In an earlier post to our blog, Social anxiety - up 'til now, I took a look at the developments of the research, definition and treatment of social anxiety, and how it is shaping society’s perception today.